 Another practical consideration is that Euro-style vans (Sprinter, Transit, Promaster) have less variance in width than the older classic American work vans (Ford Econoline, Chevy Express, GMC Savana).

-That is, the classic American vans are rounder, wider at the beltline and narrower at the floor and ceiling.
+That is, the classic American vans are rounder, becoming significantly more narrow at the floor and ceiling.

 Euro-style vans don’t narrow as much as you approach the ceiling.
 Plus, the boxier shape of euro-style vans is one feature that makes them much easier to convert.